 Believing in Jesus Christ with your whole heart will transform your life.
 It will bring you into fellowship with God.
 Being in the church, among others who love God in that way, will keep you in fellowship with God and empower you to learn to love, to care, to speak with wisdom, and to be used by God.

-The problem is that most churches preach a message that promises that if you learn a few facts (Jesus died for your sins plus some other doctrines), then you'll get a ticket to heaven.
+The problem is that most churches preach a message that promises that if you learn a few facts (i.e., Jesus died for your sins plus some other doctrines), then you'll get a ticket to heaven.
 The result is that almost everyone who believes that false gospel falls away either immediately or within the first few years.
 No commitment to Jesus Christ is called for in that Gospel.
+(In 2017, I made a 40-minute teaching that explains the problem with using Jesus' death for sins as the Gospel and which concisely delivers the Gospel the apostles preached in Acts and explained in the four Gospels.)

 When those who are willing to commit themselves to Jesus Christ unite together as a family, the effect is powerful.
 Immediately persecution, slander, and hatred arise from outside because the devil knows how powerful the church is.
 Should the fledgling church survive that onslaught, the effects are tremendous.
 They learn to love.
 They become astonishing and deep people, capable of impressive caring and wisdom.